 5. Engage in some space fun and walk like an astronaut.
 Paste kitchen sponge on your child’s footwear and let her practice walking like an astronaut.

-6. Add fun to the motor skills practice by putting on some music and engaging in Horse Race.
+6. Add fun to the motor skills practice through some musical kids activities or engaging in Horse Race.
 All you need to do is gallop like a horse and reach the finishing line.

 7. Place some pillows and cushions on the floor and move around them without falling or bumping into them.
 This is an excellent way to build relationship awareness that is how to move with objects around.